OnePageCRM/OnePageCRM.github.io/_posts/2018-06-15-sage-integration.md

 Developing this integration for OnePageCRM has been a valuable and interesting experience for me, particularly as a software developer in training.

-Have you any experience with the Sage integration?
+Have you any experience with Sage software?
 I would love to hear more; leave us your comments below.